usmqe/usmqe-tests/docs/test_configuration.rst

       [usmqe@qeserver ~]$ ansible -i conf/clustername.hosts -m ping -u root all

-* Provide all mandatory options in *usm config file* step.
+* Provide all mandatory options in *usm config file*.
   This includes: ``username``, ``password``, ``web_url``, ``api_url`` and ``id_fqdn``.
   The actual list depends on the test suite you are going to run (eg. api